 Maritime Cultures of Northwest Washington

-literary studies, Native American studies, environmental policy, and cultural studies
+This offering will prepare you for careers and advanced study in: literary studies, Native American studies, environmental policy, and cultural studies

 During one week (TBA) of the quarter we will be traveling in NW Washington

 |2018-03-20||12-credit section added.
 Students taking the 12-credit option will not participate in the field trip on the Adventuress.|

 |2018-03-19||This program now accepts enrollment for all class levels.|